 - May provide a lifetime coverage

-- Cash value that you might be able to withdraw from or take as a loan.
+- Whole Life cash value that you might be able to withdraw from or take as a loan.

 - Clients may borrow or withdraw cash value as supplemental retirement income.